Project Library

 Highway 47 and Highway 65 Planning and Environmental Linkages (PEL) Study

-The Minnesota Department of Transportation is leading the Highway 47 and Highway 65 Planning and Environmental Linkages (PEL) Study, which shares the F Line corridor on Central Avenue between University and 53rd avenues and on University Avenue between 53rd and 85th avenues.
-Development of F Line stations within these segments will be coordinated with the PEL Study as it continues to advance.
+The Minnesota Department of Transportation (MnDOT) is leading the Highway 47 and Highway 65 Planning and Environmental Linkages (PEL) Study to evaluate existing and future conditions along Highway 47 (University Avenue) and Highway 65 (Central Avenue) and engage community to develop a vision for the future for the corridors.
+The study area overlaps with the F Line corridor on Central Avenue between University and 53rd avenues and on University Avenue between 53rd and 85th avenues.
+The F Line will be coordinated with the PEL Study and MnDOT-led project that arise from it.